Finally – a lemon meringue pie so easy even beginner bakers will love it

 Ahhhh… lemon meringue pie, the food of angels.
 It’s hard to beat the taste sensation of silky sweet-tart lemon curd filling, crisp, flaky crust, and melt-in-your-mouth soft, fluffy meringue.

 Lemon meringue pie is technically a custard pie and this means there are steps to take to ensure pie-baking success, including that often-scary step of tempering eggs.
-Which is enough to prevent many bakers from even attempting this pie.
+Which is enough to prevent many bakers from even attempting this sort of pie.

 Fear not!
 With my super secret, super easy technique, I’ll show you how to slash prep time in half and turn out a picture-perfect pie in no time.
 Every time.
 The only hard part will be waiting for it to cool and set up before diving in.